 About

 Acrocanthosaurus was one of the largest and most fearsome predators to ever stalk North America.
 This massive roamed the continent during the Early Cretaceous, roughly 113 to 110 million years ago, making it the dominant land predator of its time—tens of millions of years before Tyrannosaurus rex would evolve.
-Its name, meaning "high-spined lizard," refers to the tall along its that likely supported a thick muscular ridge or low sail running from neck to tail.
+Its name, meaning "high-spined lizard," refers to the tall along its that likely supported a thick muscular ridge or low running from neck to tail.

 As a member of the family—the "shark-toothed lizards"—Acrocanthosaurus possessed blade-like teeth designed for slicing through flesh rather than crushing bone.
 Its skull alone measured over four feet long, and its relatively large arms ending in three-fingered hands with massive claws made it a more versatile hunter than later tyrannosaurs.
 Evidence suggests it may have hunted the giant sauropods like Sauroposeidon that shared its environment.